This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - NSAIDs , such as ibuprofen, help decrease swelling, pain, and fever.
 This medicine is available with or without a doctor's order.
 NSAIDs can cause stomach bleeding or kidney problems in certain people.
 If you take blood thinner medicine, always ask your healthcare provider if NSAIDs are safe for you.
 Always read the medicine label and follow directions.

-What else can I do to help decrease my pain?
+What can I do to manage my pain without medicine?

 - Apply heat on your surgery area for 20 to 30 minutes every 2 hours for as directed.
 Heat helps decrease pain and muscle spasms.